yerf123/course-RH/book/duckietown-robotics-development/01_connecting_and_operating_a_Duckiebot/03_initialization.md

 #### Calibration {#exercise:calibration}

 During the camera calibration, the Duckiebot will run an automatic verification on the camera calibration.
-Hand us in a picture of your camera calibration verification [here XXX](XXX).
+Check if the projection of the street on the actual picture fits.
+If it doesn't you have to redo the extrinsic calibration.